 Asbestos health surveillance reporting form (for the AMP to report results to WorkSafe):

 Safe Work Australia guidance on health surveillance (also called “health monitoring”):

-- Health Monitoring for Exposure to Hazardous Chemicals - Guide for persons conducting a business or undertaking
+- Health monitoring for persons conducting a business or undertaking guide

 - Hazardous Chemicals Requiring Health Monitoring

 WorkSafe guidance on asbestos safety:

 - National code of practice for the management and control of asbestos in workplaces [NOHSC:2018 (2005)]

 - National code of practice for the safe removal of asbestos 2nd edition [NOHSC:2002(2005)]